 The business page was little more than a presence and while I posted links to it via Buffer I didn’t really use it to engage with any potential clients.
 Looking at the engagement of the links I did post they were pretty low (double figures or lower) and it was really an aide-memoir for me if nothing else – a reading list if you like.

-Recently the news has been peppered with stories of Facebook and their handling/selling of personal information as well as some shocking security issues including the storage of plain text passwords – as a developer I don’t know why this would ever be seen as a good idea.
+Recently the news has been peppered with stories of Facebook and their handling and selling of personal information as well as some shocking security issues including the storage of plain text passwords – as a developer I don’t know why this would ever be seen as a good idea.

 So the question I asked myself was;